uniandes-bancolombia-dapp-project/uniandes-bancolombia-schemas-dapp/Udoc/dapp-Udoc-vocab.md

 # documentId
-The document ID of the user.
+The document ID of the user.(int)
 # creationDate
-Creation date of the document.
+Creation date of the document.(int)
 # description
-Short description of the document.
+Short description of the document.(str)
 # owner
-Boolean that describes if the claimant is the owner of the document.
+Boolean that describes if the claimant is the owner of the document.(bool)